arvkay/alx-system_engineering-devops/0x00-shell_basics/README.md

-6-firstdirectory - A shell script which creates a directory 'my_first_directory' in the /tmp folder 7-movethatfile - A shell script which moves the file /tmp/betty to /tmp/my_first_directory/betty 8-firstdelete - A shell script which deletes the /tmp/my_first_directory/betty file
+6-firstdirectory - A shell script which creates a directory 'my_first_directory' in the /tmp folder 7-movethatfile - A shell script which moves the file /tmp/betty to /tmp/my_first_directory/betty 8-firstdelete - A shell script which deletes the /tmp/my_first_directory/betty file 9-firstdirdeletion - A shell script which deletes the /tmp/my_first_directory file